teaghan/AI-Enhanced-Education/md_files/best_practices.md

 - Ensure the tool supports the specific learning objectives.
 - Consider the ease of use and integration with existing systems.

-**Example:** Choose an AI tool that enhances interactive learning for your subject area.
+**Example:** Choose an AI tool that facilitates interactive and personalized learning experiences for subjects like math or science.

 ### 9. Encourage Experimentation and Play